vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-video-calling.md

 ### Showing Remote Video Streams

-Once the remote video stream is available, the delegate method `-[SINCall callDidAddVideoTrack:]` will be called and you can use that to attach the Sinch video controller view to your application view hierarchy so that the stream is rendered.
+Once the remote video stream is available, the delegate method `-[SINCall callDidAddVideoTrack:]` will be called and you can use that to attach the Sinch video controller view ([`-[SINVideoController remoteView]`](reference\html\Protocols\SINVideoController.html)) to your application view hierarchy so that the stream is rendered.

 ```objectivec